gwankyun/CMake/Help/manual/cmake-file-api.7.rst

   A JSON string specifying a path relative to the reply index file to another JSON file containing the object.

-v1 Reply Files
+v1应答文件
 --------------

 Reply files containing specific `对象类型`_ are written by CMake.
 The names of these files are unspecified and must not be interpreted by clients.
-Clients must first read the `v1 Reply Index File`_ and and follow references to the names of the desired response objects.
+Clients must first read the `v1应答索引文件`_ and and follow references to the names of the desired response objects.

 Reply files (including the index file) will never be replaced by